LangYeastEvoLab/FitnessAssayAnalysis/README.md

       `Eliminate poor samples?
 (TRUE/FALSE)`

-- if `TRUE` the user will be asked to specifiy a standard error cutoff above which samples (wells) will be removed from the dataset.
+- If `TRUE` the user will be asked to specifiy a standard error cutoff above which samples (wells) will be removed from the dataset.
 The output return will contain only those wells that pass the cutoff.
+The final column in the returned dataframe will be standard error. *Note- if samples are removed from the dataset, the well key must be updated to reflect those by running the `Adjust_well_key(your_well_key, your_reduced_flow_data)` with the output of `Spot_check_data()` as the second argument*

-- if `FALSE` function returns the flow_data supplied as an argument unaltered.
+- If `FALSE` function returns the flow_data supplied as an argument unaltered.
+The final column in the dataframe will be standard error.

 ### Analyze_Fitness_Data
 `output <- Analyze_Fitness_Data(your well_key, your_flow_data)`